-The fixed image patches are fed to transformer encoder network which encoding the attention features of the fixed images.
-The transformer encoder network contains $N$ recursive blocks as shown in the green box of Fig. \ref{fig:transformer}.
-Simultaneously, the moving images patches are fed together with the output attention features to the transformer decoder network (step (c) in Fig.~\ref{fig:transformer}).
+The fixed image patches are then fed to the Transformer encoder network, which encodes the attention features of the fixed images.
+The Transformer encoder network contains $N$ recursive blocks, as shown in the green box of Fig.\ref{fig:transformer}).
 The output of the Transformer decoder network is processed with a linear projection layer to generate the deformation attention feature maps.

-Similar to the DLIR \cite{Intro_DL_de_Vos}, the generated deformation features is then processed by a spatial Transformer (STN) layer \cite{METHOD_SNT} for generating the displacement field to sample the moving images.
+Similar to DLIR \cite{Intro_DL_de_Vos}, the generated deformation features are then processed by a spatial Transformer (STN) layer \cite{METHOD_SNT} for generating the displacement field to sample the moving images.
 As shown in Fig.~\ref{fig:framework}, the output of the STN layer is then used for sampling the moving image to generate the warped image.
-In the end, the backpropagation is achieved by optimizing the similarity metric that measures the similarity between the deformed images and the fixed images.
+Finally, backpropagation is achieved by optimizing the similarity metric that measures the similarity between the deformed images and the fixed images.